 You see him.

-Remember that if these affixes are added to roots that end in a consonant, the first letter of the affix changes to t:
+The basic form of these affixes begins with a j- when added to a root that ends in a vowel.
+If these affixes are added to roots that end in a consonant, the -j changes to t-:

-Be aware that you may hear or see the following alternate endings to the above in the Uqqurmiut dialect:
+Be aware that in the South Qikiqtaaluk region, you may hear or see the following alternate endings:

 |takugikkit||I see you.|

 These endings vary depending on the last consonant of the root they are added to:after Q: